practicalmeteor/meteor-munit/README.md

 describe 'My test suite', ->

-  beforeAll ->  # Runs once before all tests within the suite (suiteSetup. beforeEach -> # Runs before each test (setup).
+  beforeAll ->  # Runs once before all tests within the suite (suiteSetup). beforeEach -> # Runs before each test (setup).

   it 'does something', ->